 Jeddo real estate is some of the most expensive in Michigan, although Jeddo house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Jeddo is generally considered to be a blue-collar town.
-39.52% of the Jeddo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Jeddo, you'll notice that it is more blue-collar than most other communities in America.
+39.52% of Jeddo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Jeddo is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Jeddo who work in office and administrative support (10.63%), management occupations (9.43%), and healthcare suport services (7.19%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.50% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.